cs0320/notes/docs/02-properties/02-properties.md

   * You might throw a constraint solver at the problem.
 Solvers are much smarter than a naive enumeration, and can be shockingly effective.
 If you take [CSCI 1710 at Brown](https://csci1710.github.io/2026/), you'll use solvers to reason about data structures, distributed systems, etc.
   * If we're willing to sacrifice completeness in the interest of time, we could _generate random inputs_.

-The _Property-Basted Testing_ (PBT) technique adds random generation to what we did in the previous sections:
+The _Property-Based Testing_ (PBT) technique adds random generation to what we did in the previous sections:
   - **Step 1:** express goals in terms of properties that can be checked with a library or even just a boolean-valued function.
   - **Step 2:** generate random inputs.
   - **Step 3:** Run the implementation on the input, and check the property on the output.